- How to Recover Deleted Files

 - After the store opens, go to the search bar and enter “Windows file recovery.”

 - Click on the Get button once the application appears.

 Clicking on the Open button will launch a Command window, but you’ll have to click on yes in the UAC pop-up before that.
 You can also open the All Apps section in the Start menu (Windows 11) or search for the app to open it.

-Once the Command Prompt window appears, you’ll see a list of commands and syntaxes to guide you on how to use the tool.
+Once the Command Prompt window appears, you’ll see a list of commands and syntaxes to guide you on how to use the tool to recover deleted files in Windows 10.
 This is the basic command:

 winfr source-drive: destination-drive: [/mode] [/switches]

 Understanding the basic syntaxes